Skip to main content

 What is a soft-shell crab?

-A soft-shell crab is simply a blue crab caught just after it has molted, while its new shell is still soft.
-At this stage the entire crab can be eaten, shell and all.
+A soft-shell crab is simply a blue crab caught soon after it has moulted, before its new shell hardens.
+During this brief window the entire crab is edible, which makes soft-shells a prized delicacy along the US Atlantic and Gulf coasts.